ariyachlt/Intro_IM/March30/README.md

   <img src="changePattern.gif" width="480">
 </p>

 The photoresistor controls the speed of the green lights turn on and off and the LED fade amount (LEFT).
 The switch changes the pattern the green LED flashes (RIGHT).

-Click [here](https://youtu.be/mniN0i_mGFo) for a link to the video
+Click [here](https://youtu.be/mniN0i_mGFo) for a video demo.

 ## Process